ubc-library-rc/gis-storymaps/index.md

 *1*{: .circle .circle-purple} Create ArcGIS Online Account

 Prior to the workshop, please **create a [free ArcGIS Online public account](https://www.arcgis.com/home/index.html)**.
-If you have a paid personal or organizational account with Esri, you can choose to use your regular sign-in or create a separate free account to follow along.
-See the <a href="./account-setup.md" target="_blank">account setup</a> page for documentation.
+If you have a paid account with Esri, you can choose to use your regular sign-in or create a separate free account to follow along.
+See the <a href="./content/account-setup.md" target="_blank">account setup</a> page for documentation.

 *2*{: .circle .circle-purple} Prepare Workshop Data